 During 1989 the Church was refurbished, the Hall and a new entrance porch built and consecrated.
 Unusually, the orientation of the church and its altar is now towards the west, whilst the refurbishment gave the opportunity to add the stained glass from the chapel as the West Window.
 The stained glass crucifixion and figures of Saint George now stand above the altar.
 The glass has Kempe's trademark of a sheaf of wheat in one corner.

-Please contact Canon M. Bands for further information.
+Please contact Reverend Martin Robson for further information.

 Enquiries about this page can also be forwarded by e-mail through

 Moffat Business Index website designed and managed by